Continuize

 • Data: transformed data set

-The Continuize widget receives a data set in the input and outputs the same data set in which some or all categorical variables are replaced with continuous ones and numeric variables are scaled.
+The Continuize widget receives a data set in the input and outputs the same data set in which some or all categorical variables are replaced with numeric (continuous) ones and numeric variables are scaled.

 • Use default setting: use the default treatment.